0xCAF3D0OD/How_work_the_compiler/README.md

 ### Executable Program
 * What happens when you go from source code to compiler?
 For the compiler, the source code is only meiningless text.
-1. he divides the code in individual tokens.
+1. **He divides** the code in individual **tokens**.
-2. he figuring out what for words are in the program.
+2. **He figuring out** what for **words are in the program**.
 3. Tokens are organized into a hierachical structure (parse tree), figuring what "grammar" is in program.
 4. The compiler register contexe about program (including variable and function names).
-5. He traverse the tree and figure out if some machine code would make the same thing as the source code in working...
+5. He traverse the tree and figure out if some machine code would make the same thing as the source code
+* After all this stuff the compiler has finaly his machine code for understand your code.
+    - Ex if you want to assigne to an integer the value 3, the compiler will stock the value in the memory with his particular machine code.
+* If you change the source code the compiler will do de same route but with the change init a stock the new value in the memory. in working...
 ## references